Ryan Gosling & Eva Mendes Did Not Split! Actress Reveals Life With Her BF

 “Eva’s the dream mother, and they’re dream babies, and it’s like a dream that I’m having right now.
 I’m dreaming it all,” he revealed.
 “When you meet your kids you realize that they deserve great parents.
 And then you have your marching orders and you have to try and become the person that they deserve.”

-[Featured Sonia Recchia/Getty Images]
+[Featured Image by Sonia Recchia/Getty Images]